-Design Innovation Summer Institute: Scenic
+Design Innovation: Scenic

 A unique opportunity to examine the process of scenic design through script and drawing